k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-create_stack_dash.md

 <tr>
 <td> --grafana_file, -f </td>
 <td>
-Name/path of JSON file that will be used to create Grafana Dashboards.
+Name/path of JSON file that will be used as a template to create Grafana Dashboards.
 </td>
 </tr>
 <tr>